davidpots/playsongnotes/myaccount.md

 ### How to view your Patreon membership details...

-- Visit the [Manage Memberships](https://www.patreon.com/pledges) page on Patreon.com (which requires you to sign in).
+- Visit the [Manage My Memberships](https://www.patreon.com/pledges) page on Patreon.com (which requires you to sign in).
 This will list all the creators you are currently supporting.
 There, click the "Edit" link next to "Song Notes by David Pots" and you'll see plan details (your current pledge amount, when you'll be billed next, etc).
 This is where you can view, modify, or cancel your membership on Patreon.

 ### How to switch from monthly to annual plan...